dgaydukov/cert-aws/sa/files/sa.md

 There are 3 types of chain:
 * input - control incoming connections (if you want ssh to machine, input chain should have proper record to allow port 22)
 * forward (router/NAT) - control incoming connections not destined for localhost
-* output - control outcoming connections
+* output - control outgoing connections
 Policy can be of 2 types `sudo iptables -L | grep policy`:
 * ACCEPT - accept all connections.
 You can configure to accept all incoming connections `iptables --policy INPUT ACCEPT`.
 Then you can deny based on IP or port.
 * DROP - deny all connections